Import your Subaru into Canada, import a car into Canada. Subaru Canada.

 top

-Take your Subaru into Canada from the US
+Take your used Subaru into Canada from the US

 all info subject to change, correction